-All students are assigned a personal tutor and the student also secures a workplace mentor to provide support and guidance whose responsibility will be to monitor the academic performance and overall well-being of their tutees.
-The individual responsibilities of the student and their workplace mentor are detailed in the briefing document which is sent out to the students and the mentors.
-In addition the University offers a range of support services, including the Student Advice Centre, the Counselling and Wellbeing team, the Mature Student Support Officer, and a Childcare Support Officer
+All students are assigned a personal tutor to provide support and guidance whose responsibility it will be to monitor the academic performance and overall well-being of their tutees.
+The student also secures a Workplace Mentor whose responsibilities are detailed in the briefing document which is sent out to the students and the mentors.
+In addition the University offers a range of support services, including the Student Advice Centre, the Counselling and Wellbeing team, the Mature Student Support Officer, and a Childcare Support Officer.